HenriqueBernardes42/minishel_42SP/README.md

 This project involves creating a minishell with the knowledge acquired from previous projects Minitalk and mostly Pipex.

 Features:
-- (Multi) Pipes && Redirections
+- [Multi] Pipes && Redirections
-- Shell level
+- Shell level: start a minishell inside of another
+- Bonus parts: wildcards, logical operators and parentheses

 # Crucial docs
 ### Get started with the readline library